Commuter student blues

 College students are not expected to have a certain number of friends in order to feel as though they are a part of their college community.
 Friendships take time to develop, and that can be frustrating.
 If your expectations are high, you may feel let down when you don't make that initial connection with a person, or if you think that your time together will be limited to class time.
 Don't give up — start with small steps.
 For example, you mentioned meeting a couple of friends during your first year.
 Perhaps you can build on those relationships.
 Look them up and arrange to hang out with them on a weekend, or after a class.
 Encourage them to bring along a friend and to expand your network.
 Bring one of your friends, too!
 If you are interested in meeting people from your class, organize a study group before your next exam.
 You may even be able to get the professor to pass around a sign-up sheet, or you can do it yourself.
 If the session goes well, suggest going out for coffee or tea afterward.
 Some may take you up on it, some may not — but now that you have been introduced, it will be easier to speak with them after class.
 If you are worried about imposing, remember to give people choices.
 Demanding or insisting that someone spend time with you is imposing.
 If you give people a choice, then it is fine to initiate.

-For additional ideas, check out Graduate students meet graduate students? in Alice's Relationships archive.
+For additional ideas, check out Graduate students meet graduate students? in the Go Ask Alice!
+Relationships archive.
 While these ideas are specific to Columbia, you may get some ideas to use at your campus.